Shubham-Naugai/MathematicsForML/README.md

 # MathematicsForML
-This repo contains some application of MML concepts in python.
+This repo contains some application of MML concepts in Python & Matlab.